nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 Don't use the date and time pickers.
 (The buttons on the right of each option box.)
 Just manually type in the date and time.
 You can do that by clicking each individual number and typing in what number you want in its place.
 Same goes for the AM / PM.
 Once that is changed, scroll back to the bottom and click `Save`.
 Then scroll back to the top and click the `X` at the top right.

-Toda!!!
+Tada!!!
 You should see your Nightscout site now!

 ![rp](./img/RP31.png)
 (Not the best blood sugar level! 😬)